danpcotton/bootstrap-tabs/Readme.md

 ## CSS/SCSS
 Both compiled CSS and the source SCSS is included in this package.
 You can from whichever works best for your project.

-To import the SCSS into your worflow, you can add the following to your
+To import the SCSS into your worflow, you can add the following to your sass file:
 ```scss
 @import "bootstrap-tabs/dist/scss/bootstrap-tabs";
 ```